 The concept of residence and citizenship by investment was created by Henley & Partners in the 1990s.
 As globalization has expanded, residence and citizenship have become topics of significant interest among the increasing number of internationally mobile entrepreneurs and investors whom we proudly serve every day.

-The firm also runs a leading government advisory practice that has raised more than USD 10 billion in foreign direct investment.
+Henley & Partners also runs the world’s leading government advisory practice for investment migration, which has raised more than USD 12 billion in foreign direct investment.
 Trusted by governments, the firm has been involved in strategic consulting and in the design, set-up, and operation of the world’s most successful residence and citizenship programs.

 For further information, please contact:

 Group Head of Public Relations